Here at SCW, you get our Revolutionary Support and #LTC Values

-Policies make boring reading (and it's even worse to write them), so we'd rather tell you a story:
+Policies make boring reading (and it's even worse having to write them).
+So, we'd rather tell you a story.

 SCW staff offered me free advice on how to install my new PTZ camera even though it wasn't a product I had purchased from them

 This is a review from Steve in Australia.
-We knew Steve was from Australia when he contacted us, and since, at the time we were not really setup to ship there, he obviously wasn't going to be a customer (We can ship anywhere in the world now).
-Ends up Steve had already purchased a camera from eBay anyways, and he was having issues installing it.
+We knew Steve was from Australia when he contacted us, and since, at the time we were not really set up to ship there, he obviously wasn't going to be a customer (we can ship anywhere in the world now).
+As it happened, Steve had already purchased a camera from eBay, and he was having issues installing it.

 So, we helped him.

-It seemed like the human thing to do, so we did it, but some people think its pretty revolutionary.
+It seemed like the human thing to do.
+That’s why we did it, but some people think that’s pretty revolutionary.